yorkmuseumstrust/digital/docs/support/help-razorblue.md

 > For example, I can talk to you and give remote access to my laptop on Tuesday 21st from 3-5pm, or Wednesday 22nd 9-11am.

 Tell them how best to contact you, ideally by providing a phone number. 📲
-> For example, you can contact me on.. ...
+> For example, you can contact me on ...